 Do you ever wonder if your empty wine bottles are good for anything other than the rubbish bin?
 Well, we’ve got you covered right here.
 This DIY wine bottle project will not only inspire your creativity, but it will also upgrade the look of any outdoor space in an instant.

-Make good use of those old wine bottles and create your own tiki torches at home!
+Why not make good use of those old wine bottles and create your tiki torches at home?

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.
 8-)